wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 [Read more about Ember Routes](http://emberjs.com/guides/routing)

 This will tell the Ember Router to use the History API intead of the default 'hash' URLs for routes.
 We also map the root url of our app to `home`.
 The new Ember Router will use this string to make some assumptions.
 If there is a `App.HomeController` object it will use that controller.
 If not it will just render out the `home` template.
 Now, under the hood Ember is still using a `App.HomeController` controller but it will define one on the fly.
 I will get into this in a future blog post.
-When you call `reopen` this is the Ember way to reopen and monkey match a class.
+When you call `reopen` this is the Ember way to reopen and monkey patch a class.
 As you can see the Ember Router syntax is similar to the one in Rails.
 This is by design.
 We need the 2nd route there so our `application.hbs` template can compile as it is referencing the `usersIndex` route.

 Let's write `app/assets/javascripts/templates/home.hbs`